Logius-standaarden/fsc-core/draft-fsc-core-00.md

 This chapter describes the basic architecture of FSC systems.

-FSC is typically used when the need to connect spans multiple organizations; when clients in organization A need to connect to organization B. Use within a single organization can be beneficial as well, eg.when following the principles of Zero Trust Networking.
+FSC is typically used when the need to connect spans multiple organizations; when clients in organization A need to connect to organization B. Use within a single organization can be beneficial as well, eg. when following the principles of Zero Trust Networking.
 In this RFC the word `context` is used as general concept instead of `organization` or `department` or `security context`.

 ## Request flow